sapphirepp/sapphirepp/doc/pages/implementation/boundary-conditions.md

 To conclude we look at the same example, but we include scattering.
-We directly compute the steady-state solution and use the zero inflow boundary condition.
+We directly compute the steady-state solution and use the zero inflow boundary condition at the right boundary of the domain.
 The resulting system is

 $$